Kentik - Network Observability

 Synthetic Monitoring / Synthetic Transaction Monitoring (STM)

 Synthetic monitoring uses agents to proactively test services such as SaaS applications like Salesforce and API endpoints.
 Unlike Real User Monitoring (described below), STM isn’t generally run against active users, although it could be.
-Its mission is usually intended to test the hosted or SaaS application (e.g., Salesforce, Office 365).
+Instead, its mission is usually intended to test the hosted or SaaS application (e.g., Salesforce, Office 365).

-Synthetic monitoring techniques typically involve running a mix of HTTP commands (POST, GET, PUT or DELETE) on a regular and periodic basis.
+Synthetic monitoring techniques typically involve running a mix of HTTP commands (POST, GET, PUT, or DELETE) on a regular and periodic basis.
 However, deeper testing can also be done on connection times and database query speeds.
-Depending on the synthetic monitoring solution in use, the frequency of such testing can vary from daily, hourly, or even down to one second intervals.
+Depending on the synthetic monitoring solution in use, the frequency of such testing can vary from daily, hourly, or even down to one-second intervals.

-Metrics on response times, packet loss, jitter, and transaction times are gathered and sent off to the DEM collection platform where correlations are performed.
-With integrated DEM and NPMD (Network Performance Monitoring and Diagnostics), tests can be performed across different forms of telemetry like NetFlow, sFlow, VPC logs and even SNMP counters.
+Metrics on response times, packet loss, jitter, and transaction times are gathered and sent off to the DEM collection platform, where correlations are performed.
+With integrated DEM and NPMD (Network Performance Monitoring and Diagnostics), tests can be performed across different forms of telemetry like NetFlow, sFlow, VPC logs, and even SNMP counters.
 AIOps techniques can be applied to get deeper insights as to why there is an application performance problem.

 Endpoint Monitoring

 Endpoint Monitoring provides visibility into the user devices and performance testing from the endpoint.
-This includes things like the version of the operating system, CPU and memory usage, storage space and network metrics.
+This includes things like the version of the operating system, CPU and memory usage, storage space, and network metrics.
 While it can seem similar to desktop inventory software, the focus is on continued performance and availability.

 Real User Monitoring